Philip Stinard

 State University in 1982 and continued in the laboratory of Dr.

 Patrick Schnable at Iowa State beginning in 1991.
-I joined the Maize
+Phil joined the Maize

-Genetics Cooperation - Stock Center in 1993, and am continuing my research
+Genetics Cooperation - Stock Center in 1993, and continued his research

 in starch biosynthetic mutants (sugary3